varigence/docs/bimlflex/delivering-data-vault/data-vault-business-data-vault.md

 ### Batch

-A dedicated **Batch** can be defined for each operational system, so that the corresponding Business Data Vault objects are processed together - or at least when the Raw Data Vault for the required underlying objects has been completed.
+A dedicated **Batch** can be defined for each operational system, so that the corresponding Business Data Vault objects are processed together - or at least when the Data Vault for the required underlying objects has been completed.

 It is recommended to use a meaningful naming convention for the batch name, which can be used for the related project and connection also.
 For example 'derived', or 'bdv'.